pallets/click/docs/documentation.rst

 ----------------------

 :class:`click.argument` does not take a ``help`` parameter.
 This follows the Unix Command Line Tools convention of using arguments only for necessary things and documenting them in the command help text by name.
-For Python that means including them in docstrings.
+This should then be done via the docstring.

 A brief example: